gsa-oes/office-of-evaluation-sciences/_work/2-portfolios.md

 ---
 layout: page
-title: Portfolios
+title: Our Portfolios
 permalink: /portfolios/
-image: /assets/img/icons/oes-blue.jpg
-hide_image: true
-summary: We have developed portfolios of evidence on a range of government-wide priorities.
+summary: OES has developed portfolios of evidence on a range of government-wide priorities.
-tags: work
+project_tags:

 ---